Posted by Buddy Blake on Monday, September 18, 2017 at 3:09 PMBy Buddy Blake / September 18, 2017Comment

 Absorption is simply the number of months inventory on the market right now, and how long it will take to sell those particular properties if no new homes come on the market.

 Nowadays, sellers are inundated with a lot of real estate data from around the nation.
-In the Wilmington area, the median price is up dramatically from 2010.
+In the Wilmington area, the median price of homes for sale is up dramatically from 2010.
 However, it's important to dig a little deeper and look at the data surrounding your neighborhood in order to really know what's going on.

 Posted by Buddy Blake on Monday, February 20, 2017 at 2:00 PMBy Buddy Blake / February 20, 2017Comment

-I’m often reminded of the enormous significance emotion plays in the process of buying and selling homes.
+I’m often reminded of the enormous significance emotion plays in the process of buying and selling homes in the Wilmington area.
 In fact, real estate marketing, sales and activity places constant emphasis on igniting an emotional response in purchasers, while at the same time keeping sellers grounded in logic and reality.
 Warmth, smell, color, presentation, street-appeal are just some of the emotional elements that are involved with the sales process.

 We’re taught our words, videos and photographs should “sell the sizzle, not the sausage”, and I’m always a fan of highlighting benefits for consumers rather than listing off a bullet points of "features" that are common to most any house.